openedx/FeedbackXBlock/README.md

     pip install -e git+https://github.com/pmitros/FeedbackXBlock.git#egg=rate==0.0

-From there, add 'feedback' to your list of advanced modules, and you're good to go.
+From there, add "feedback" to your list of advanced modules, and you're good to go.